brandur/sorg/content/nanoglyphs-drafts/022-entropy.md

 >
 > It is a simple, clean, well-lit place to keep your stuff.

-Posthaven charges $5/month, which is more money than most people are used to paying for hosting text content, but their payment model comes with an interesting quirk: after you've been paying for the service for a year, they'll keep your existing content around forever, even if you stop paying.
+Posthaven charges $5/month, which is more money than most people are used to paying for hosting text content, but their payment model has an interesting twist: after you've been paying for the service for a year, they'll keep your existing content around forever, even if you stop paying.

 They provided an easy route for evacuating content off the sinking ship that was Posterous, and because of that, my friends' blog is still online to this day, unlike many of its contemporaries.
-(See [Beyond the Maple Tree](https://beyondthemapletree.com/).)
+(See [_Beyond the Maple Tree_](https://beyondthemapletree.com/).)

-Posthaven is still a very small team, so it remains to be seen how long their promise of forever will actually last, but I hope they make it decades.
+Posthaven is still a very small team, so it remains to be seen how long their promise of forever will be able to last, but I hope they make it decades.

 ### One TLD, as generic as possible (#generic-tld)